ardalis/CleanArchitecture/README.md

 [Learn about how to implement Clean Architecture](https://academy.nimblepros.com/p/intro-to-clean-architecture) from [NimblePros](https://nimblepros.com) trainers [Sarah "sadukie" Dutkiewicz](https://blog.nimblepros.com/author/sadukie/) and [Steve "ardalis" Smith](https://blog.nimblepros.com/author/ardalis/).

-## Troubleshooting Chrome Errors

-By default the site uses HTTPS and expects you to have a self-signed developer certificate for localhost use.
-If you get an error with Chrome [see this answer](https://stackoverflow.com/a/31900210/13729) for mitigation instructions.

 ## Table Of Contents

 - [Clean Architecture](#clean-architecture)